Server data from the Official MCP Registry

 The result is easier to review because the work produces evidence, not only code.

 Prompt collections help an agent respond better.
-AgentLoopKit gives the repository a standing workflow that any compatible agent can read and follow.
+AgentLoopKit gives the repository a standing workflow that compatible agents can read and follow.

 Superpowers is a broader agent methodology and skills system.
 AgentLoopKit focuses on repo-level engineering loops, task contracts, verification evidence, and handoff artifacts.